Vilde Frang Vilde Frang © Marco Borggreve

 Rotterdam Philharmonic Orchestra

-This year the Rotterdam Philharmonic Orchestra, which was founded in 1918, celebrates its 100th anniversary.
-Initially it comprised musicians who made music together purely for their own pleasure; but starting in 1930, when Eduard Flipse took on leadership, it became professionalized and began its ascent to one of the leading orchestras of the Netherlands.
-Following Flipse’s retirement in 1962, Franz Paul Decker, Jean Fournet, Edo de Waart, David Zinman, James Conlon, and Jeffrey Tate have held the office of Chief Conductor.
+The Rotterdam Philharmonic Orchestra can look back over a history of more than 100 years.
+Founded in 1918, it initially comprised musicians who made music together purely for their own pleasure; but starting in 1930, when Eduard Flipse took on leadership, it became professionalized and began its ascent to one of the leading orchestras of the Netherlands.
+After Flipse retired in 1962, he was succeeded by Franz-Paul Decker, Jean Fournet, Edo de Waart, David Zinman, James Conlon, and Jeffrey Tate as Chief Conductor.
 For a 13-year period, from 1995 to 2008, Valery Gergiev helmed the Rotterdam Philharmonic Orchestra, establishing its international reputation.
-Among the innovations for which he was responsible are the annual Gergiev Festivals, which the maestro directs to this day (September 2018 brings the 30th edition).
-From 2008 to the summer of 2018, Yannick Nézet-Séguin served as Music Director; upon his departure, he was named the orchestra’s Honorary Conductor.
-The young Israeli maestro Lahav Shani succeeds him at the start of the 2018-19 season.
+Among his innovations were founding the annual Gergiev Festival, which the maestro continues to direct.
+(This year’s edition, starting next week, explores the theme “Paris, mon amour.”)
+From 2008 to the summer of 2018, Yannick Nézet-Séguin served as Music Director in Rotterdam; upon his departure, he was named Honorary Conductor.
+Since the fall of 2018, the young Israeli maestro Lahav Shani has taken over the reins; the orchestra went on a tour of China with him in the early summer of 2019.
 The Rotterdam Philharmonic Orchestra has been headquartered in the cultural center “De Doelen” since 1966, whose grand concert hall seats 2,200.
-Along with the symphony concerts that take place there, the orchestra also regularly performs at the Dutch National Opera.
-Since 2010 the Rotterdam Philharmonic has additionally enjoyed a close relationship with the Théâtre des Champs-Elysées in Paris as orchestra-in-residence.
-Through its concerts, tours, and education programs, the orchestra annually reaches an audience of 150,000 to 200,000 music lovers.
-A rich catalogue of recordings, ranging from documents of the years of its founding under Eduard Flipse to current releases under Yannick Nézet-Séguin, allows for a discographic overlook of the activities of the Rotterdam Philharmonic Orchestra.
+Along with the symphony concerts that take place there, the orchestra also regularly performs opera at the Dutch National Opera and is resident orchestra of the Théâtre des Champs-Élysées in Paris.
+Through its concerts, tours, and education programs, the orchestra annually reaches an audience of from 150,000 to 200,000 music lovers.
+A rich catalogue of recordings ranging from those documenting the era of its founding under Eduard Flipse to its most recent releases under Yannick Nézet-Séguin reflects the orchestra’s artistic achievements.

 LUCERNE FESTIVAL debut on 20 August 1999, under the direction of Valery Gergiev.